 This digital University of Washington sequence spans four classes and awards a cybersecurity certificate.
 Kicking off with a brief introduction, which gets students up to speed on core concepts, it then delves into typical organization-wide security protocols and best practices.
 After some hands-on practice with cybersecurity tools, the sequence culminates in a self-assessment, which matches students to cybersecurity concentrations that suit their strengths.
 The whole sequence takes about two months total, assuming between two and five hours of work per week.

-IBM’s “IT Fundamentals for Cybersecurity Specialization” on Coursera
+3. IT Fundamentals for Cybersecurity Specialization on Coursera — IBM

 This four-course sequence trains novices for roles as junior cybersecurity analysts.
 It starts with foundational questions: What motivates cyberattackers, and which techniques do they use to wreak havoc?
-From there, students pursue more technical lines of inquiry, exploring compliance standards, virtualization applications and methods (like patch management) for keeping networks security up to date.
+From there, students pursue more technical lines of inquiry, exploring compliance standards, virtualization applications and methods (like patch management) for keeping network security up to date.
 Before students earn their certificates, they also learn about encryption, local area networks and more.

-Stanford’s Advanced Computer Security Professional Program
+4. Advanced Computer Security Professional Program — Stanford University

-Evolve’s Cybersecurity Bootcamp
+5. Cybersecurity Bootcamp — Evolve